Preconference Workshop Seminars

 University of Maryland Deptartment of Neurology

-GCP 101 for Sites: New Study Coordinator Workshop
+GCP 101: A Workshop for the New Study Coordinator

 In an effort to enhance quality assurance at academic institutions, private practices or government-supported sites, SOCRA is offering a workshop for research personnel who are new to the field, or for those coordinators who want to refresh their understanding of GCP in the ever changing world of clinical research.
 This four-hour interactive workshop will include presentations, group discussion, and Q&A. The workshop will provide essential tools for coordinating and managing a research project.
 The material will range from understanding terminology to tackling a new project.

 Clinical Research Consultant

 The Ins and Outs of Publishing and Presenting Research Results with Pizzazz